a5221985/tutorials/Python/python_3_theory.md

 ### More on Conditions ###
 1. `in`, `not in`: check if a value occurs or does not occur in a sequence
-2. `is`, `is no`: checks if two objects are really the same objects or not (for mutable objects)
+2. `is`, `is not`: checks if two objects are really the same objects or not (for mutable objects)
 3. Comparison operators have lower priority than all numerical operators
 4. Comparisons can be chained:

 		a < b == c

-5. Comparisons may be combined used boolean operators such as `and`, `or`
+5. Comparisons may be combined using boolean operators such as `and`, `or`
 	1. `not` negates the outcome of boolean expressions
 	2. The operators have lower priorities than comparison operators
 	3. `not` has highest priority and `or` the lowest among them